mary-alegro/neuralsynthesis/README.md

 ![neural render](./assets/app.gif)

 ## Create a dataset
 First, download and uncompress the raw data from [DeepBlending](https://repo-sam.inria.fr/fungraph/deep-blending/data/DeepBlendingTrainingData.zip).
-NOte it's a 45Gb files.
+Note it's a 45Gb file.

-In this example we will assume the following folder structure:
+In the next sections we will assume the following folder structure:
 ```
 /data/data_train/scenes <- images from DeepBlending
 	|